amosproj/amos2025ss04-ai-driven-testing/README.md

-# Fabulous Project (AMOS SS 20xx)
+# Fabulous Project (AMOS SS 2025)
-Something something something
+if you can read this you don't need glasses - Spaceballs